ProvableHQ/leo/documentation/language/standard_library.md

 Most algorithms expose two forms:

 - `hash_<input>_to_<output>(x)` prepends a 26-bit type discriminator to
-  the input before hashing.
-Use this form when the hash will be stored, compared across types, or embedded in a commitment; the tag prevents type confusion between values that happen to share a bit pattern.
+  the input before it calculates the hash.
+  Use this form when you store the hash, compare types, or put the hash in a commitment.
+  The tag prevents type confusion between values that have the same bit pattern.
 - `hash_<input>_to_<output>_raw(x)` hashes the input's native bit representation directly with no tag.
 Use only when the type is fixed on both sides of the operation.

-Keccak and SHA-3 additionally expose `hash_<input>_to_bits(x)` and `hash_<input>_to_bits_raw(x)`, which return the full digest as a `[bool; N]` where N matches the algorithm's output width (256, 384, or 512).
+Keccak and SHA-3 also provide `hash_<input>_to_bits(x)` and `hash_<input>_to_bits_raw(x)`.
+These functions return the complete digest as `[bool; N]`.
+The value of `N` is the algorithm output width: 256, 384, or 512.

 ### `std::hash::bhp256`, `bhp512`, `bhp768`, `bhp1024`

-BHP is the in-circuit hash family Aleo uses for record commitments and state digests.
-It is collision-resistant and cheap to prove inside a zk-SNARK, the right choice when the hash must be computed and verified on-chain or inside a circuit.
-The number in the algorithm name is the input-pad width in bits; larger pads amortize better over long inputs but cost more to prove on short ones.
+BHP is the in-circuit hash family that Aleo uses for record commitments and state digests.
+It is collision-resistant and has a low proof cost in a zk-SNARK.
+Use BHP when a circuit or on-chain operation must calculate and verify the hash.
+The number in the algorithm name is the input-pad width in bits.
+Larger pads have a lower relative cost for long inputs, but a higher proof cost for short inputs.

 Each algorithm accepts any non-mapping, non-tuple, non-unit input.